dbpedia/RDF2text-GAN/README.md

-# GSoC-2020
+# GSoC-2020 : Neural RDF-to-Text verbalizer using Generative Adversarial Networks

-## RDF - to - text generator, using a transformer based GAN.
-For Google summer of code 2020.
+## Repository made ror Google summer of code 2020.

 ### This folder contains the final code of the Google Summer of Code program.